Calcium Resonium (Calcium Polystyrene Sulfonate)

 Storage

-Keep Calcium Resonium in a cool, dry place where the temperature stays below 30°C. Store away from moisture, heat, and sunlight – don’t keep it in the bathroom, near a sink, in the car, or on window sills.
-Keep it where young children cannot reach it.
-Once mixed with liquid, use immediately or store for no longer than 24 hours.
+Store Calcium Resonium in a cool, dry place where the temperature stays below 30°C. Keep it away from moisture, heat, and sunlight – don't store it in the bathroom, near a sink, in the car, or on window sills.
+Keep the medicine where young children cannot reach it.
+Once you mix the powder with liquid, use it right away, or store for no longer than 24 hours.

 Overdose Information

-If you think you’ve taken too much Calcium Resonium, seek urgent medical attention immediately.
+If you think you've taken too much Calcium Resonium, seek immediate medical attention.
 Call the Poisons Information Centre (13 11 26 in Australia or 0800 764 766 in New Zealand), contact your doctor, or go to the nearest hospital emergency department, even if you feel fine.
-Large doses can cause serious potassium deficiency, leading to irritability, confusion, muscle weakness, diminished reflexes, or paralysis.
+Taking too much can cause serious potassium deficiency, leading to irritability, confusion, muscle weakness, diminished reflexes, or paralysis.

 Frequently Asked Questions

 The medication works by binding potassium in your intestines and removing it through your stool.
-Your doctor will regularly monitor your blood potassium levels to see how well it’s working.
+Your doctor will monitor your blood potassium levels regularly to determine how well it's working.

-Yes, you can take it with food, but never mix it with fruit juices as they contain potassium.
-You can mix it with sweetened liquids, jam, or honey, especially for children.
+Yes, you can take it with food, but avoid fruit juices as they contain potassium.
+You can mix it with sweetened liquids, or for children, with drinks (not fruit juice), jam, or honey.

-Don’t try to make up for missed doses by taking more than one dose at a time.
-If it’s almost time for your next dose, skip the missed dose and take your next dose as scheduled.
+Don't try to make up for missed doses by taking extra medicine.
+If it's almost time for your next dose, skip the missed one and continue your regular schedule.
 Never double dose.

 Important Disclaimer